jfasch/jfasch-home/trainings/material/soup/linux/hardware/w1/topic.rst

 ...........................................

-A different aspect to our sensor, DS18B20, is that it is a temperature sensor.
+A different aspect to our sensor, DS18B20, is that it is a temperature sensor - independent of which hardware it is.
 There is an entire framework inside the kernel, ``hwmon``, to cover such devices - no matter if they are Onewire or I2C (or ...)  devices, or if they are reachable via a CPU internal bus.

 As such (a temperature sensor), the device appears under an alternative location in ``sysfs``,